CliffsDover/m_http_server/README.md

 # Windows demo

-Windows demo was under win directory, open the .sln solution, set directory in argv input parameter, run the example, then open your browser and address 'http://127.0.0.1:1234' to visit.
+Windows demo was under win directory, open the .sln solution, set ipaddr, port, directory in argv input parameter, run the example, then open your browser to visit.